alexisthual/fugw/README.md

 In order to be able to store such a matrix on GPU for high values of $n$, $m$, a sparse solver is available.
-It leverages example 2 to compute a dense transport plan between sub-samples of $s$ and $t, and uses it to define a sparsity mask of the solution that will be computed by the sparse solver.
+It leverages example 2 to compute a dense transport plan between sub-samples of $s$ and $t$, and uses it to define a sparsity mask of the solution that will be computed by the sparse solver.

 TODO